voyagermesh/voyager/docs/guides/cert-manager/get-started.md

 The default duration for all certificates is 90 days and the default renewal windows is 30 days.
 This means that certificates are considered valid for 3 months and renewal will be attempted within 1 month of expiration.

-You can change that value using `duration` and `renewBefore` field in Certificate crd,
+You can change that value using `duration` and `renewBefore` field in [certificate.yaml](/docs/examples/cert-manager/certificate.yaml),

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1